-WILLIAM B. KELLEY (1991): Since 1965, he has led in many pioneering efforts, among them helping to organize the first national gay and lesbian conferences from 1966 to 1970, co-founding The Chicago Gay Crusader and Illinois Gays for Legislative Action, taking part in the first White House gay rights meeting, co-chairing the Illinois Gay Rights Task Force, and co-founding the National Lesbian and Gay Law Association.
+WILLIAM B. KELLEY (1991): Since 1965, he has led in many pioneering efforts, among them helping to organize the first national gay and lesbian conferences from 1966 to 1970; co-founding The Chicago Gay Crusader, Illinois Gays for Legislative Action, the National Lesbian and Gay Law Association, and the Chicago Access Corporation; taking part in the first White House gay rights meeting; and serving on the Mattachine Midwest and National Gay Task Force boards.
 Now a lawyer, he chaired the Cook County Commission on Human Rights for its first 12 years until 2003 and is still a member.